docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 #Tags

-You have the possibility to tag documents/parts.
+You have the possibility to tag documents, parts, issues, requests and orders.
 To do so, select one or more items and press the tag icon:

 {% image /assets/images/documentation/en/image27.png %}